charanhu/Applied_Machine_Learning_Fundamentals/_sources/README.md

 ![Applied Machine Learning Fundamentals](img/cover.png)

 # Outcomes of Applied Machine Learning Fundamentals book
-This book will help you to understand the fundamentals of machine learning and how to apply them to real-world problems.
-This book will help you to understand the fundamentals of python, numpy, pandas, matplotlib, and scikit-learn.
-This book will help you to understand the fundamentals of data science and machine learning.
-You can expect python code snippets, definations, algorithms, and flowcharts to help you understand the concepts.
+You'll learn about the foundations of machine learning in this book, along with practical applications.
+The principles of Python, Numpy, Pandas, Matplotlib, and Scikit-Learn will be clarified in this book.
+The principles of data science and machine learning will be easier for you to understand after reading this book.
+Python code examples, definitions, algorithms, and flowcharts will be used to explain the ideas.

 # About The Author